graphic says how to enable fractional scaling in fedora by omg linux

 My ‘goldilocks’ scale

-Alas, there is a downside.
+There is a downside.

-Fractional scaling in GNOME is considered an experimental feature – there’s a reason it’s not available by default!
-Unlike Ubuntu (and distros based on it), the configuration of GNOME in Fedora lacks some out-of-branch optimizations that allow fractional scaling to function well.
+Unlike Ubuntu (and Linux distros based on it), the version of GNOME in Fedora lacks out-of-branch optimizations that let fractional scaling to work —and work well.

 gsettings set org.gnome.mutter experimental-features "[]"

-So far, in my testing, it works just as well on Fedora.
 I’m yet to notice any major slowdowns or performance impact from using it, and battery life seems consistent with Ubuntu on the same device — but your milage will, invariably, vary.

 Do you have a high-resolution display that you’d like to be able to use fractional scaling (without issues) in Fedora on?
-Let me know how you manage things in the comments.